Critic's Notebook

 1100 N Locust St., Denton

-We're not exactly sure how the owner of Faded Blue, Devin Drake, gets his hands on all his records, but there is no question that he offers some of the best prices on rare records that you will ever see.
-Faded Blue isn't a big record store; it might take you an hour or so to look at everything.
+We’re not exactly sure how the owner of Faded Blue, Devin Drake, gets his hands on all his records, but there is no question that he offers some of the best prices on rare records that you will ever see.
+Faded Blue isn’t a big record store; it might take you an hour or so to look at everything.
 But what it lacks in quantity, it more than makes up for in quality, and everything is priced to move.
-To keep up with the space, Drake will move records that haven't been sold into a $5 bin and then into a $1 bin.
+To keep up with the space, Drake will move unsold records into a $5 bin, then into a $1 bin.
 Anything that sits too long in the $1 bin will be bundled together in a bundle of 20 mystery albums that are sold for $5, which is a great way to expand your collection and hear some really weird stuff from musicians long-forgotten by history.